opennms-forge/onms-k8s-poc/README.md

 * PostgreSQL server as the central database for OpenNMS and Grafana.

-* External Kafka cluster for OpenNMS-to-Minion communication.
+* Kafka cluster for OpenNMS-to-Minion communication.

+* Elasticsearch cluster for Flow persistence.

+* Grafana Loki server for log aggregation.

 * Google Filestore or Azure Files for the OpenNMS configuration and RRD files (managed by provider) The documentation recommends 1.21 or later for the CSI driver.